sushyamal1998/sushyamal1998/README.md

       plt.tight_layout()
       plt.show()
    ```
-   **conclusion->** customer with month to month contract have higher churn rate and who habe one or two year contract less churn rate.
+   **Conclusion->** Customer with month to month contract have higher churn rate and who habe one or two year contract less churn rate.

  - **Bivariate analysis**:
    ```python